scottysinclair/barleydb/README.md

 * Lazy loading of data.
 * Persisting of data to the database.
 * Transactional scope.
-* Querying of data using a QueryDSL.
+* Querying of data using a QueryDSL, including joins, subqueries etc.
+* Optimistic Locking.
+* Auditing of changes.
+* Access Control for insert, update and delete operations.1

 ## Data Structure
 BarleyDB has it's own simple data model for holding database data.
 It consists of: